PedroCristo/README-TEST/README.md

 #### Django Packages

 - [Gunicorn](https://gunicorn.org/) as the server for Heroku
-- [AWS](https://aws.amazon.com/) was used to host the static files and media
 - [Dj_database_url](https://pypi.org/project/dj-database-url/) to parse the database URL from the environment variables in Heroku
 - [Psycopg2](https://pypi.org/project/psycopg2/) as an adaptor for Python and PostgreSQL databases
 - [Summernote](https://summernote.org/) as a text editor
 - [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) for authentication, registration, account management
+- [Stripe](https://pypi.org/project/stripe/) for processing all purchases on the website
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style the forms
+- [Pillow](https://pypi.org/project/Pillow/) to process and save all the images downloaded through the database

 ### Frameworks - Libraries - Programs Used